Bale and Ramsey can shine against England - Allen

 |Host nation: Qatar Dates: 20 November-18 December Coverage: Live on BBC TV, BBC iPlayer, BBC Radio 5 Live, BBC Radio Wales, BBC Radio Cymru, BBC Sounds and the BBC Sport website and app.
 Day-by-day TV listings - Full coverage details

-Joe Allen believes Gareth Bale and Aaron Ramsey can rise to the occasion when Wales face England needing victory to secure their improbable progress to the World Cup knockout stages.
+Wales' Joe Allen says team-mates Gareth Bale and Aaron Ramsey can rise to the occasion when they face England needing a victory for any chance of improbable progress to the World Cup last 16.

-Bale and Ramsey were way off the pace as Wales lost 2-0 to Iran on Friday to leave them bottom of Group B.
+Bale and Ramsey were way off the pace as Wales were beaten 2-0 by Iran on Friday to leave them bottom of Group B.

 Wales must now beat England on Tuesday and hope the USA draw with Iran.